How to Change Bad Habits in 30 Days

 3. Develop another behavior that could replace it.
 Look for a substitute that could satisfy the same need that you get from your old habit.
 If your bad habit helps you cope with stress or anxiety, what are other options?
 What could you do that isn’t harmful to you?

 I used to be a smoker but I started to look for alternatives when two family members died of lung cancer.
 I witnessed how it affected the spouses and children they left behind.
 So I did all I could to quit smoking.
 I didn’t want my partner to suffer the same fate.
 I wanted to live longer.
 Travel.
 Meet new friends.
 Explore other hobbies.
 There is so much more in life.
 So many things worth doing.

 I am not sporty but I did other kinds of activities like playing touch rugby.
 It wasn’t so bad as I thought.
 I played musical instruments.
 Did yoga.
-I also used affirmations to help me like those found in MindZoom.
+I also used affirmations like those found in MindZoom to help me.

 4. Keep track of your progress.
 Monitor how often you go back and do your old habit.
 You wouldn’t know if you are improving if you do not keep track of it.

 In my case, I used the goals and habit tracker, GoalsOnTrack, in monitoring my progress.
 I needed a solid proof of my improvement so I would know how I could motivate myself more.
 I wanted to know how I could seek help and support from my loved ones, too.

 5. Don’t be too hard on yourself.
 Pushing yourself to break your bad habit can be daunting sometimes.
 There might even be times when you find yourself slipping back to them.
 If it happens, what do you do to get yourself back on track?